-In a mixing bowl -- preferably stainless steel or glass -- beat the egg whites and a pinch of salt on low speed of an electric mixer until they are frothy.
+In a mixing bowl–preferably stainless steel or glass–beat the egg whites and a pinch of salt using the low speed of an electric mixer until they are frothy.

-With the mixer running, add the sugar, a few teaspoons at a time, or until all of the sugar is incorporated.
+With the mixer running, add the sugar a few teaspoons at a time, mixing the sugar in completely before adding more.
+Continue until all of the sugar is incorporated.

-Shrinking - If it isn't spread all the way to the crust, the meringue might shrink on the filling.
-A cornstarch and water mixture is another way to provide stability to a meringue.
+- A cornstarch and water mixture is a great way to provide extra stability to a meringue, especially on a humid day.
 Make a paste with 1/4 teaspoon of cornstarch and 2 teaspoons of water.
 Heat it in the microwave oven for 10 or 15 seconds, or until the paste is clear.
-Once peaks have formed on your meringue mixture, beat in the cornstarch mixture, adding 1 teaspoon at a time.
+Once peaks have formed on your meringue mixture, beat in the cornstarch mixture, adding one teaspoon at a time.